coder/docs/comparison.md

 ---

-Coder offers both enterprise and open-source (code-server) solutions to meet the needs of the software community.
+Coder offers both enterprise and open-source (code-server) solutions to meet the remote development needs of individual developers and enterprises.
 Both solutions enable cloud-based software development delivered through the browser.
-The key differences pertain to development operations and cloud resources.
+The key differences pertain to governance, development environment management, enterprise integrations like git and SSO, and multi-IDE support.

 <table>
     <tr>